scragz/kornelius/README.md

 # KoЯnelius

-**Your nü companion for this vibe-driven coding era.** Kornelius is an extension for Visual Studio Code to aid in prompt creation and context management.
+Kornelius is an extension for Visual Studio Code designed to streamline AI prompt creation and context management for various development workflows.

-## 🎸 Features
+## Features

-- **5-STEP WORKFLOW**: `REQUEST → SPEC → PLANNER → CODEGEN → REVIEW`
+- **Create Mode**: Guides users through a `REQUEST → SPEC → PLANNER → CODEGEN → REVIEW` process.
-- **GENERATE PROMPTS**: Create custom AI prompts with attitude
+- **Debug Mode**: Implements an OODA `OBSERVE → ORIENT → DECIDE → ACT` loop for iterative debugging assistance.
-- **FILE CONCATENATION**: Cat files for additional context
+- **Audit Mode**: Offers specialized prompts for comprehensive Security and Accessibility audits.
-- **JINA.AI INTEGRATION**: Optional markdown fetching capabilities
+- **File Concatenation**: Easily include the content of selected files for contextual prompting.

-## 🎧 Usage
+- **Jina.ai Integration**: Optional capability to fetch markdown content using the Jina Reader API.

-1. Click the barbed wire icon in the activity bar to open KoЯnelius
+## Usage

-2. Fill in your details at each stage
+1. Click the KoЯnelius icon in the activity bar.
-3. The generated prompt is copied to clipboard
+2. Select a workflow (Standard, Debug, Audit).
-4. Drop it into your AI tool of choice
+3. Fill in the required details at each stage of the selected workflow.
-5. Paste the results into the next step
+4. Generated prompts are automatically copied to the clipboard for use with your preferred AI tool.

-## 🎤 Extension Settings
+## Extension Settings

 - `kornelius.enableJinaIntegration`: Enable/disable the Jina.ai integration
 - `kornelius.jinaApiKey`: API key for Jina.ai integration (if enabled)